I have had the privilege of working with numerous congregations to clarify their identity and lean into the future proactively.

 When that has gone well, one consequence has nearly always been true: The fresh vision requires a significant shift in the organizational life of the congregation.

 David Cooperrider, one of the founders of the “Appreciative Inquiry” approach to social analysis, says: “If people do great work with the processes of inquiry and dreaming, then rarely, if ever, do the older command and control structures of eras past serve the organization.
 The new dreams always seem to have outgrown the structures and systems.”

 Of course, this is where many visioning processes get derailed.
 When the visionary rhetoric of a vibrant future collides with the realities of established precedents, facilities, job titles or traditional methods, the result is conflict.

-The organizational inertia usually favors maintaining the status quo, and so the congregation talks a good game for a season but eventually settles back into whatever patterns predated the visioning process.
+The organizational inertia usually favors maintaining the status quo.
+So the congregation talks a good game for a season, but eventually settles back into whatever patterns predated the visioning process.

 How might we anticipate the impact of a fresh vision and welcome the inevitable shifts it will demand?